mk-dryer/kitchen-pal/README.md

 #### Adding New Recipes

+Use the following steps to add new recipes to your personal database:

 1. Insert a new record into the current table using the icons located at the top of the Browse Data tab.
 2. Complete the following fields in the table:
    - **RecipeName**